 The strategy of when to stand and when to keep hitting will help you out regardless of the number of decks and the way of shuffling.
 The common approach is to play to get a hand of 17 or more before standing.

 If the dealer is showing an Ace or a 10, it’s going to be very hard for you to win.
-The chance of getting a blackjack is high, as there are more cards with the value of 10 than the others in the deck.
+The chance of getting a blackjack is high, as there are more cards with a value of 10 than the others in the deck.
 The risk to bust is also low.

 If the dealer is showing 9, 8, or 7, their chances to bust are higher.
 You can stand on 17 but will have to risk busting and hit on 12-16.
 If their card the dealer is showing is even lower in value, you can stand on 13+.